kenny-chow-my/cheerfulkidsmusic/content/about.md

 ___

-## We offer piano and music appreciation class for beginner:
+## We offer piano class, music appreciation and piano accompaniment for beginner:

 ### Piano Class
 In piano class, children will learn music through piano foundation and piano playing technique using Music for Little Mozarts program.